 Conflict of Interest

 Members of the IEOM Academy of Fellows Screening Committee are expected to be impartial and objective.
 The conflict of interest is defined as any situation in which the votes casted by members of the Screening Committee could substantially and directly affect that person’s professional and personal interests.
 Members of the Screening Committee shall be recused of cast votes for co-workers nominated for the IEOM Academy of Fellows from their institutions or companies.
 No comments either oral or in writing can be circulated among the members without the prior knowledge of the IEOM Chair of Academy of Fellows.

 Newly elected fellows names are included in the annual conference brochure of the year they are honored.
-Any additional publicity of the elected fellows are at the discretion of the IEOM Global Council and the Board of Directors.
+Any additional publicity of the elected fellows are at the discretion of the IEOM Board of Directors.